johncarlomaula/john-carlo.github.io/project2_lyrics.md

-# Analyzing The Spotify Features of Taylor Swift's Music
+# Analyzing Taylor Swift's Lyrics

 **Project Description:** In this project, I analyze the lyrics of Taylor Swift's music.